U.S. Republicans voice little appetite for new shutdown fight

 If Democrats are unwilling to offer cuts to benefits programs that make up some two-thirds of federal spending, Republicans are vowing to keep the sequester cuts in place.

-They believe they have a stronger position, because the cuts are enshrined in law, just as the launch of Obamacare health insurance was for October 1, which gave Democrats an advantage during the shutdown fight.
+They believe they have a stronger position, because the cuts are enshrined in current law, just as the launch of Obamacare health insurance was for Oct.
+1, which gave Democrats an advantage during the shutdown fight.

 Some conservatives are already eyeing potential demands for that deadline.
 Although there is little consensus so far, some said they should focus on shrinking deficits and reforming benefits programs.